 - Follow-through will help you use fewer words and your kids will hear you better.

 - Don't hesitate to prepare in advance and maybe even practice with a friend.
-You can always listen to the Empowering Teenagers and Yourself in the Process CD for a live demonstration.
-It helps!

 - We do not recommend making contracts with your teens.
 If you need to write information down as a reminder for both of you, that is respectful and effective.
 Setting up a contract means you are treating your teenager like a client or an adversary.
 If you do sign a contract, don't be surprised by your teen's attitudes.